FarronF/limerick-council-meetings/meetings/2020/02/05-Municipal District of Newcastle West Joint Policing Sub Committee Meeting/Minutes - Municipal District of Newcastle West Joint Policing Sub Committee Meeting - 9th October 2019.md

 Sergeant Thompson gave a comprehensive overview of the Text Alert System ,which is of great

 benefit to the local community and the Gardai.
-He also noted its used in locating missing persons.--- 3
+He also noted its used in locating missing persons.
+---
+3

 The Members acknowledged the work of the Community Alert groups and the importance of